juju/docs/src/en/charms-storage.md

 - 'count' = the minimum number required by the charm, or '1' if the storage is optional

-In the absence of any storage constraints, Juju will place the storage on the root filesystem.
+In the absence of any storage constraints, the storage will be on the root filesystem.

 ### Examples